-Listening to the Pure 3 Travatos

-An aural field guide to Travatos equipped with the Pure 3 Energy System

-Shaun Simpkins

-Acknowledgements

-Thanks to Graham Smith, who has written two excellent reference guides to the Pure 3 system and its autostart fast-idle charging subsystem that should be in every Pure 3 owner's library.
-They can be found on the TOWB Resource page: https://travato.group/#.
+Listening to the Pure 3 Travatos An aural field guide to Travatos equipped with the Pure 3 Energy System V 2.0 7/6/2023 Shaun Simpkins Acknowledgements Thanks to Graham Smith, who has written two excellent reference guides to the Pure 3 system and its autostart fast-idle charging subsystem that should be in every Pure 3 owner's library.
+They can be found on the TOWB Resource page for the Pure 3 system: https://travato.group/sp-faq/where-can-i-find-information-on-the-volta-pure3-lithium-system-as-used-in-the-travato/.
 Winnebago's Travato knowledgebase diagrams were helpful aids.

-Introduction

-The Travato KL and GL do not have a noisy generator, but neither are they totally silent.
+Introduction The Travato KL and GL do not have a noisy generator, but neither are they totally silent1.
 In addition to the usual automatic appliances in the rig, like the refrigerator and the Truma furnace/water heater, there are 6 main Pure 3 components in and about the coach.
 Four of them automatically make some sort of noise, mostly from their cooling fans.
 Each of those fans turns on and off according to the temperature control needs of their associated Pure 3 component.
 This document will help you identify what you are hearing and what your rig is telling you.

-This document does not discuss coach appliances that generate noise as a direct consequence of operator action, such as the water pump or coach ventilation fans.

-Applicability

-The information herein is valid for KL and GL Travatos including the late 2020.5 models.

-A Note to the Listener

-The noises discussed herein are mostly faint, completely normal, and you will quickly get used to them.
+This document does not discuss coach appliances that generate noise as an immediate consequence of operator action, such as the water pump or coach ventilation fans.
+Applicability The information herein is valid for all KL and GL Travatos.
+In the 2022 model year Winnebago made major changes to the Travato's equipment and plumbing layout, in the GL floorplan removing the "hassock" behind the cab passenger.
+The Volta system components that were housed in that hassock were relocated to new compartments on the driver's side of the coach; the inverter/charger just behind the fridge cabinet, and the most of the rest under the Murphy bed.
+Volta as well steadily enhanced their system and in the 2023 model year introduced the FLEX system with more efficient and quieter components.
+Please use the diagrams and descriptions appropriate for the model year of your Travato. $^{^{1}}$ When the Autostart fast-idle engine charging is running, the KL and GL are NOT quiet; they make about 1/3 to $\frac{1}{2}$ as much noise as the generator-equipped K and G do - just more pleasantly to the ear.
+A Note to the Listener The noises discussed herein are mostly faint, completely normal, and you will quickly get used to them.
 The Pure 3 related noises are generally not user-controllable, so you have no choice.
 Just consider them the music of a happy ship.
 If you are confused as to the source of a noise, use this guide to shut off suspect noise generators one by one until the noise source is isolated.

-The Pure 3 Energy System

-The Operator's Manual for the Travato KL/GL shows this diagram of the Pure 3 system:
+This guide is a companion to the operator's manual, the Travato Pure3-Volta System Guide and the Travato Pure3-Volta Autostart guide.
+References to relevant sections of those documents are included.
+The Pure 3 Energy System The Operator's Manual for the Travato KL/GL shows this diagram of the Pure 3 system: